District of Columbia

 “…any deed of trust in which title to real property located in the District of Columbia is conveyed, transferred, encumbered, or pledged to secure repayment of money that is loaned in the form of periodic advances by the noteholder named in the credit line deed of trust.”
 [DC Code § 42-2301]

 This priority is given as long as the front page of the instrument contains the words “THIS IS A HOME EQUITY CREDIT LINE DEED OF TRUST.
-DEFAULT MAY RESULT IN THE LOSS OF YOUR HOME.”
+DEFAULT ON PAYMENTS MAY RESULT IN THE LOSS OF YOUR HOME.”
 [See DC Code § 42-2302.]
 Consequently, we are adding these words to our DC security instruments, directly under the document titles.
 This change will print when the loan purpose is Construction Only, Construction to Permanent, or a rehab/renovation loan.
 Note also that this change only applies to single-family residential properties, per DC Code § 42-2302(c), and does not necessarily mean that the loan is a “home equity” loan as commonly understood in the industry.
 The documents impacted are:

 - DC Deed of Trust (Cx315)

 - FHA DC Deed of Trust (Cx19366)